-For more useful facts about Kornati National park please take a look at our blog post.
+For more useful facts about Kornati National park please take a look at our Blog & Tips.

 Krka is probably the most visited Croatian national park.
 It has become so famous that the authorities will limit the number of daily visitors to the park area.